LamininSolutions/mfsql-connector/source/procedures/spMFTableAudit.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2019-12-10  LC         Fix bug for the removal of records from class table 2019-10-31  LC         Fix bug - change Class_id to Class in delete object section 2019-09-12  LC         Fix bug - remove deleted objects from table
+2020-09-08  LC         Update to include status code 5 object does not exist 2020-09-04  LC         Add update locking and commit to improve performance 2020-08-22  LC         update to take into account new deleted column 2019-12-10  LC         Fix bug for the removal of records from class table 2019-10-31  LC         Fix bug - change Class_id to Class in delete object section 2019-09-12  LC         Fix bug - remove deleted objects from table